Efficient Emotion and Speaker Adaptation in LLM-Based TTS via Characteristic-Specific Partial Fine-Tuning: Experiment Setup

-\textbf{GPT-SoVITS}: This model employs RoBERTa (\cite{robeta}) to encode text into textual representations, followed by HuBERT (\cite{hsu2021hubert}) and vector quantization to transform speech into discrete speech tokens.
-These tokens are passed through an embedding module, concatenated with the textual representations, and then input into a Transformer model.
-The Transformer comprises 24 layers, each with 512 dimensions, 2048 inner dimensions, and 16 attention heads.
-Finally, a VITS module (\cite{kim2021conditional}) is used to convert the speech tokens back into speech.
+\textbf{GPT-SoVITS}: This model employs RoBERTa \cite{robeta} for text encoding and HuBERT \cite{hsu2021hubert} with vector quantization to extract discrete SSL speech tokens.
+The concatenated text and speech representations are processed by a 24-layer Transformer, followed by a VITS decoder \cite{kim2021conditional} to reconstruct the speech.

-\textbf{CosyVoice}: This model utilizes a 6-layer Conformer (\cite{gulati2020conformer}) with 1024 dimensions, 4096 inner dimensions, and 16 attention heads to encode text into textual representations.
-Speech is converted into discrete speech tokens using the SenseVoice model (\cite{an2024funaudiollm}) with vector quantization.
-These tokens are processed through an embedding module, concatenated with the textual representations, and passed into a 14-layer Transformer with 1024 dimensions, 4096 inner dimensions, and 16 attention heads.
-Finally, a Flow Matching module followed by HiFi-GAN converts the speech tokens back into speech (\cite{mehta2024matcha}).

-\textbf{VALLE-X}: This model employs the Encodec (\cite{encodec}) to transform speech into discrete speech tokens.
-Both speech and text tokens are processed through embedding modules, concatenated, and then input into a 24-layer Transformer with 1024 dimensions, 4096 inner dimensions, and 16 attention heads.
-Finally, a non-autoregressive Transformer, followed by the Encodec decoder, reconstructs the speech tokens back into speech.
+\textbf{VALLE-X}: This model utilizes Encodec \cite{encodec} to extract full-information acoustic tokens.
+Both speech and text tokens are embedded and input into a 24-layer Transformer.
+A non-autoregressive module and the Encodec decoder are then used for speech reconstruction.

+\textbf{CosyVoice}: Text is encoded using a Conformer \cite{gulati2020conformer}, while speech is quantized into discrete tokens via SenseVoice \cite{an2024funaudiollm}, incorporating extra acoustic conditions.
+The concatenated embeddings pass through a 14-layer Transformer, and the output is synthesized back into speech using Flow Matching and a HiFi-GAN vocoder \cite{mehta2024matcha}.

+\textbf{Fun-CosyVoice3.0}: This model leverages a multi-task supervised speech tokenizer to convert speech into discrete ASR tokens.
+For our experiments, we use the 0.5B-parameter variant, which inputs the concatenated speech and text representations into a 24-layer Transformer, similarly employing Flow Matching and HiFi-GAN for final speech generation.